 Sr. No. Description of Tool Assessment Criterion Process for Data collection 1.
 Progress Seminar (75M) Three Progress Seminars are to be delivered by students.
 Five CO's are equally mapped with each seminar.
-Each seminar comprises of 25 Marks (Rubrics of evaluation are defined based on the Cognitive, Affective and Psychomotor domain) of students on each seminar.
+Each seminar comprises of 25 Marks (Rubrics of evaluation are defined based on the Cognitive, Affective and Psychomotor domain) Evaluated copies and score of students on each seminar.
 Evaluated Marks out of 75